Venom Foundation in Partnership With Iceberg Capital Launches USD1 Billion Venom Ventures Fund

 DJ Venom Foundation in Partnership With Iceberg Capital Launches USD1 Billion Venom Ventures Fund

-Chainwire Venom Foundation in Partnership With Iceberg Capital Launches USD1 Billion Venom Ventures Fund 11-Jan-2023 / 15:29 GMT/BST
+Chainwire Venom Foundation in Partnership With Iceberg Capital Launches USD1 Billion Venom Ventures Fund 13-Jan-2023 / 14:13 GMT/BST

+Abu Dhabi, 13 January 2023 Venom Foundation, the first Layer-1 blockchain licensed and regulated by the Abu Dhabi Global Market (ADGM), and Iceberg Capital, an ADGM regulated investment manager, officially announce that they have partnered to launch a USD1 billion venture fund called Venom Ventures Fund (VVF).

+The blockchain-agnostic fund will invest in innovative protocols and Web3 dApps, focusing on long-term trends such as payments, asset management, DeFi, banking services, and GameFi.
+It aims to become the leading supporter of the next-generation digital technologies and entrepreneurs.

 -----------------------------------------------------------------------------------------------------------------------